Bachelor of Science in Psychology in Applied Behavior Analysis

 Certification, State Board, and National Board Exams

-Certain state certification and licensure boards have specific educational requirements for programs to lead to a license or certification that is a precondition for employment in a recognized occupation.
+Certification and licensure boards have state-specific educational requirements for programs that lead to a license or certification that is a precondition for employment.
 Prospective and current students must review Purdue Global’s State Licensure and Certifications site to view program and state-specific licensure information.

-Unless otherwise specified, Purdue Global's programs are not designed to meet any specific state’s licensure or certification requirements.
 Licensure-track programs may limit enrollment to students in certain states; please see Purdue Global’s Program Availability Information to determine enrollment eligibility.

 The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst® (BCaBA®) examination (via Pathway 2).
 Applicants will need to meet additional Behavior Analyst Certification Board® (BACB®) eligibility requirements, including evidence of residency in an authorized country, before they can be deemed eligible to take the examination.